 Click one of these links for current offers on Amazon or scroll down for a current selection of related products:

 OK, if you’re like me you’re probably not interested in shelling out a few hundred dollars for some plastic inflatable floats and canvas straps.
 Some rigs actually are worth the money and I’d rate Spring Creek at the top of that list, a universal system that’s strong and versatile.
 It’s still a lot of money to spend.
 If you just want a simple extra safety feature for that critical moment when you don’t want the fish to land you in the water instead of the other way around, check out these two products, or anything similar to them.

 You can buy two boat bumpers and run cargo straps through both ends.
 Run the cargo straps all the way around the hull of your canoe or kayak and draw them tight, with the bumpers horizontal just at the waterline on both sides.
 Tie one end of the bumper off with a bowline knot, and tie the other off with a trucker’s hitch so you can adjust tension.
 It seems stable and increases the safety margin of a rollable boat.
 Try them out before you depend on them completely, and learn just how much help they give.
-If you position them forward they’ll give added stability without obstructing paddling so much, but putting them alongside the cockpit provides the best protection against rollover.
+If you position them a little forward they’ll give added stability without obstructing paddling so much, but putting them alongside the cockpit provides the best protection against rollover.
 My cheap fishing kayak is pretty darned stable all by itself.
 I’d probably fall out of the boat before I tipped it over.
 With any boat, that’s something you have to learn, the limits of what you can safely do.